SadeghianAM/BaziNexPriceCal/README.md

    ```bash
    git push origin feature/YourFeature
    ```
-5. Open a pull request.
+5. Open a pull request to the `master` branch.

 ---